-We have audited the financial statements of the governmental activities, the business-type activities, the discretely presented component unit, each major fund of the City of Bullard, Texas (City), for the year ended September 30, 2022.
-Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards, as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information in our letter to you dated September 28, 2022.
-Professional standards also require that we communicate to you the following information related to our audit.
+We have audited the financial statements of the governmental activities, the business-type activities, the discretely presented component unit, each major fund of the City of Bullard, Texas (City), for the year ended September 30, 2023.
+Professional standards require that we advise you of the following matters relating to our audit.